odaiwai/exchange_rates/README.md

     `for year in $(seq 2006 2015); do ./get_exchange_rates.py $year-12-31 365; done`
 2. Tidy up the API response. - Done
 3. Remove the credentials from the Development Branch - Done
+4. Normalize the timestamp - it should be yyyymmdd everywhere